Sabicool/Medicine/01 Disciplines/Anaesthetics/Topics/Airway Assessment.md

 - Whenever possible identify:
 	- The patient’s previous intubation grade and previous difficulties with airway management
 	- Determine what techniques and manoeuvres were required to optimise airway management conditions
+	- History of airway-altering changes since the last anaesthetic (e.g. significant weight gain, C-spine surgery, head and neck radiotherapy etc.)
 ## Examination
 - General
 	- Level of consciousness and co-operation
+	- Level of comfort (i.e. can the patient be positioned properly, or are they too short of breath)
 	- BMI
+	- Pregnancy
 - Face: facial hair, craniofacial deformities
 - Mouth
-	- Mallampati grade
+	- Mallampati grade (>2 predicts difficult airway)
 	- Mouth opening (inter incisor distance)
-	- Shape of palate
+	- Shape of palate (e.g. arched or narrow)
-	- Jaw protrusion
+	- Jaw protrusion and patient’s ability to prognath (voluntarily protrude the mandible)
 - Teeth
 	- Teeth prominence
 	- Relaxation of maxillary to mandibular incisors during normal jaw closure